 - Quiche – nettle and cotehill blue cheese nettle quiche via Belleau Kitchen

 - Risotto – stinging nettle risotto via A Seasonal Veg Table

 - Smoothie – Spring tonic nettle smoothie via Tin and Thyme

 - Smoothie bowl – Green smoothie bowl and nettle powder via Tin and Thyme

 I’m sending my nettle soup off to No Croutons Required at Tinned Tomatoes.

 Nettle Soup – PIN IT

 I use my Optimum Blenders for smoothies, spreads, sauces and even chocolate making.
 The post contains affiliate links.
-Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+If you buy through a link, it won’t cost you any more, but I’ll get a small commission.
+Thank you for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.